Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Funding

-XM, MZ, and SP are supported by the National Key Research and Development Program of China under Grant No. 2021YFA1401803, and the National Natural Science Foundation of China under Grant Nos.
-11974051, 12274036, and 12247116.
+XM, MZ, and SP are supported by the National Key Research and Development Program of China under Grant Nos.
+2023YFA1406500 and 2021YFA1401803, and the National Natural Science Foundation of China under Grant Nos.
+12274036 and 12247116.
 HG acknowledges support from the National Natural Science Foundation of China under Grant Nos.
 11774019 and 12074022.